Solar Eclipse Corona

 Eclipse Information

-• Total Solar Eclipse: Occurs when the Moon completely covers the Sun's disk.
+• Total Solar Eclipse: Occurs when the Moon completely covers the disk of the Sun.
 Viewers must be located in the "umbra" to witness totality.

 • Partial Solar Eclipse: The Moon only covers a fraction of the Sun.